 Changes to prescriptions

-To help you stay safe, we have changed the way we prescribe medication-assisted treatment for a while:
+To help you stay safe during the pandemic, we have changed the way we prescribe medication-assisted treatment for a while:

 - We have looked at your current situation, including your health and accommodation, and decided on the best option that will mean you can stay as safe as possible.

-- If you can't collect your medicine or you're worried about it, please contact us and we will try to make arrangements to get your medicine to you.
+- If you can't collect your medicine or you're worried about it, please contact us and we will help you decide on the best options for your circumstances. .

 This is a change from what’s normal and you might be feeling scared, worried or confused.
 It’s OK to feel like that.
 We’re here to help, just give us a call or chat to our online team.
 You can find numbers for all our services using our ‘find a service’ page.